 Millennial-GenZ EMEA Lead

-Liz Raven is the Head of Management Systems at Yondr, where she manages the Audit Programme, ensures Yondr stays compliant against internationally recognised standards and manages the company management system, ensuring the system is kept relevant and continually improves.
-She brings 13 plus years of construction experience, 6 plus of those of data center experience across Europe.
+Liz Raven leads Continuous Improvement at Yondr, where she manages the Group Audit Programme, ensures Yondr stays compliant against internationally recognised standards and ensures the company management system is kept relevant and continually improves.
+She brings 15 plus years of construction experience, 8 plus of those of data center experience across Europe.